Preparing for and Making a Stroke; Advice and Help; Caddies

 If none of those players specifically directed that action, the action is treated as taken for the player sharing the caddie whose ball was involved.

-The player gets the general penalty for each hole during which he or she is helped by more than one caddie at any one time.
+The player gets the general penalty for each hole during which they are helped by more than one caddie at any one time.

 If the breach happens or continues between two holes, the player gets the general penalty for the next hole.